 TR knew full well that he could hardly spend some three weeks at sea and resist the temptation to open his tin-lined cases and shoot.
 The two rifles with silencers would solve that problem nicely.

-President Roosevelt understood and appreciated Maxim silencers.
-He used them for their intended purpose; to prevent annoying his neighbors and fellow travelers.
+President Roosevelt understood and appreciated the usefulness of Maxim silencers.
+He used them for their intended purpose; to keep from annoying his neighbors and fellow travelers.

 Silencers serve the same purposes today.
 And we know, too, how important they are in protecting hearing when hunting or target shooting.